redcurry/LearningFSharp/RealWorldFunctionalProgramming/notes.md

   When `changeColor` is called in a `use` expression, the console's color will be changed immediatelly, and the disposable part will be called when the containing function exists, restoring the console's color.

+* You can define a class with a constructor in F#:

+      type ClientInfo(name, income, years) =
+          let loanCoefficient = income / 5000 * years  // constructor

+          member x.Name = name                         // properties
+          member x.Income = income

+          member x.Report() =      // method (can use loanCoefficient)
+              printfn "Loan coefficient: %d" loanCoefficient

+* In the functional style, the class should be immutable, where changing a property returns a new object with the property changed:

+      type Client(name, income) =
+          member x.WithIncome(v) =
+              new Client(name, v)

+  In the imperative style, you can define a mutable field and a getter and setter for a property:

+      type Client(name, income) =
+          let mutable income = income    // hides original income

+          member x.Income
+              with get()  = income
+              and  set(v) = income <- v

+* To implement an interface:

+      type CoefficientTest(minValue, ...) =

+          let coeff(client) = ...
+          let report(client) = ...

+          interface ClientTest with
+              member x.Check(client) = coeff(client) < minValue
+              member x.Report(client) = report(client)

+* In F#, the implementation methods must be used with the interface type, not with the derived class, so we will need to upcast:

+      let test = new CoefficientTest(...)
+      let clTest = (test :> ClientTest)     // upcast
+      clTest.Report(...)

+  In order to have class methods (not interface methods) that implement the interface, create normal members in addition to the interface methods.

+* The downcast operator is `:?>`, and the equivalent of `is` (C#) is `:?`, such as `obj :?
+String`.

+* When accessed from C#, a record in F# appear as a class, its fields will appear as properties, and its members will appear as methods.
+  A constructor that takes all the initial field values will also be automatically generated.

+* To make an F# code file accessible from C#, include a `namespace` at the top.

+* To expose values and functions to C#, wrap the code in a `module`, which is seen as a static class in C#.

+* To expose a higher-order function that takes another function, use `Func` as a parameter:

+      let WithIncome (f:Func<_, _>) client =
+        { client with Income = f.Invoke(client.Income) }